tommaxwell/wtf.js/README.md

 var puppy = new Dog(); // this will alert "dog"

-// to demonstrate the static property, we call the method
+// to demonstrate static properties and methods, we call
-// 'staticMethod' off of the Dog class, and not of the instance
+// 'staticMethod' off of the Dog class, and not off the instance Dog.staticMethod(Dog.staticProperty); // this will alert "wasup"

-// for example, 'puppy.staticMethod("foo")' will throw an error Dog.staticMethod(Dog.staticProperty); // this will alert "wasup"
+// for example, 'puppy.staticMethod("foo")' will throw an error

 var Chihuahua = Dog.extend({
     i_am_a: "chihuahua",